 A fusion of two longstanding prior facilities, the California Science Center opened in 1998 in a bright, airy building directly in front of the Rose Garden in Exposition Park.
 Permanent exhibit galleries explore life sciences, human innovation and powered flight.
 But the real attraction here is the recent addition of the Space Shuttle Endeavour, which was very pubicly paraded through LA to reach its temporary home at the Samuel Oschin Pavilion—a permanent structure is slated to open in 2018.
 While the rest of the museum is free, Endeavour requires $2 time tickets, a bargain to come face to face with one of this country's most iconic engineering marvels.Read more

 The main branch of LA's Museum of Contemporary Art (MOCA) houses thousands of artworks crafted from 1940 until now.
 Spend half an hour or an entire afternoon absorbing contemporary pieces from lesser known artists, punctuated by sightings of Mark Rothko and Jackson Pollock works.
-For just $12 ($7 students and seniors), you can have your run of the place, including a free audio tour and access to outdoor installations.
 If you plan your visit for a Thursday night between 5pm and 8pm, admission to MOCA Grand Ave is on the house.Read more

-Specializing in photography, this newly founded, privately funded space takes an innovative approach to displaying its digital and print works.
-More than just images on a wall, exhibits at the Annenberg often incorporate videos and/or music, creating a more dynamic experience for the visitor.
+More than just images on a wall, photography exhibits at the Annenberg often incorporate videos or music, creating a more dynamic experience for the visitor.
 The free admission and $1 parking help attract a younger crowd to the otherwise more corporate neighborhood.
-(It is housed adjacent to the intentionally intimidating CAA offices.)
 Bring a date on a Saturday evening and spend 30 minutes wandering through the gallery before catching a movie across the street at the Century City AMC.
 During the summer, Saturday evening concerts in partnership with KCRW turn the space into a vibrant hot spot.

 RECOMMENDED: Free museums in LA

 The LA Zoo's greatest asset is its location, in the isolated hills of Griffith Park.
 It's a pretty popular place, but the zoo's size—80 acres, plus a huge parking lot—means that, like the park itself, it rarely feels busy.
-The list of the zoo's highlights is headed by the Campo Gorilla Reserve, which opened in November 2007 and now serves as a home for six great apes, and the rather smaller Spider City, which comes with an agreeable schlock-horror theme and suitably dim lighting.
 If you want to visit, it's worth bearing in mind that some of the larger animals may seek shady refuge from the extreme heat on warm summer days, and by no means will all of them be visible.Read more

 In 1974, oil magnate J. Paul Getty opened a museum of his holdings in a faux villa on a Malibu clifftop.
 Eventually the decorative arts and paintings were moved to the Getty Center, and the villa was closed for conversion into a museum for Getty's collection of Mediterranean antiquities.
 Today, there are roughly 1,200 artifacts on display at any one time, dated between 6,500 BC and 500 AD, and organized under such themes as Gods and Goddesses and Stories of the Trojan War.
 Even if you're not interested in the art, the palatial courtyards and manicured gardens are worth the visit.